Tuesday, 12 July 2011

 These teams met monthly.
 When marketing wanted to produce a new brochure, the marketing team had to agree before it went to press.
 When merchandising wanted to add a new product, the merchandising team had to reach consensus.
 When human resources wanted to set up a mentoring program, the team designed the program.
 The employees appeared excited to be included.
 The organizations’ owners were enthusiastic that they had constructed such a strong, family-like environment.

-Then a competitor moved in.
 First, three customers left the company’s service, then another left, and another.
 The teams were created by organization’s owners.
 What to do?
 “Run it through the marketing team,” someone suggested.
 But the marketing team didn’t know what to do.
 The owners huddled.
 They were also at a loss as to proceed.
 A decision couldn’t be reached.

 So they hired a new consultant.
 This time, our organization was involved.
 I did a situation assessment.
 It became quickly apparent that an ignorance loop was at work.
 Everyone thought: “We can only make decisions by consensus among our teams.
 If we are unable to reach an agreement, we must not be doing things correctly..”